Bandodkar Trophy

+The Bandodkar Trophy, currently known as the Bhausaheb Bandodkar Memorial Trophy, is an Indian football tournament held in Goa and organized by the Goa Football Association.
+It was also known as the Bandodkar Gold Trophy till the 2016 edition, when the tournament was revamped in a new format.
+The tournament was first played in 1970.

+History

-The Bandodkar Gold Trophy, was an annual Indian football tournament held in Goa and organized by Goa Football Association.
-The tournament was first started in 1970 and to showcase the Goans' capabilities to organise an All-India football tournament.
-This was the first major cup tournament hosted by GFA, which was aided by the then Chief Minister Dayanand Bandodkar, who being a sports aficionado donated the trophy.
-This enabled the GFA to showcase its organisational skills.
-Apart from some top clubs from Goa, clubs from other Indian states, also have participated in this competition.
+The Bandodkar Gold Trophy was the first major cup tournament hosted by the GFA, aided by the then Chief Minister Dayanand Bandodkar who donated the trophy.
+Apart from some top clubs from Goa, clubs from other Indian states and abroad, also have participated in this competition.
 Dempo SC has won the tournament for a record eight times, while Salgaocar FC won the last major edition held in 1992.

 In 2016, the historic tournament was revived as an invitational u-21 Men's football tournament and was held at Duler Stadium in Goa.
 The edition was won by FC Pune City (R) defeating the local side Dempo SC.

+In 2024, the GFA announced that the tournament is scheduled to be revived in the 2024 season with backing from the Government of Goa.

 Results

+Broadcasting

+After the Santosh Trophy and Gujarat Super League, the Bandodkar Trophy became the third Indian football tournament to be streamed globally on FIFA+.